Why Flea Infestations Are Best Left To The Pros

 One of the reasons flea infestations are so difficult to get rid of is that when they are in their pupal state, they encase themselves in a cocoon that can last up to twenty weeks, and these cocoons are resistant to most flea removal treatment methods.
 As a result, it can be nearly impossible to eliminate all the fleas in every stage of development.

-Other than your pet showing signs of bites, open sores, and excessive biting and scratching, you may find white rice-like pieces in their feces which could be tapeworm which can be carried by the fleas or dark specks of dried blood on your pet's body that is commonly described as “flea dirt”.
+Other than your pet showing signs of bites, open sores, and excessive biting and scratching, you may find white rice-like pieces in their feces which could be tapeworms that can be carried by the fleas or dark specks of dried blood on your pet's body that is commonly described as “flea dirt”.

-The best protection for your pet is to administer a flea preventative product prescribed by your veterinarian.
-You should also seek professional flea control at the first sign of a flea infestation to help your pets avoid fleas, tapeworm, anemia, and itchy bites.
+The best protection for your pet is administering a flea-preventative product prescribed by your veterinarian.
+You should also seek professional flea control at the first sign of a flea infestation to help your pets avoid fleas, tapeworms, anemia, and itchy bites.

-Though fleas are primarily viewed as a problematic pest for our pets, they can present health threats to humans as well!
-Like we mentioned before, fleas are carriers of parasitic tapeworms which can infect humans, especially young children.
+Though fleas are primarily viewed as a problematic pest for our pets, they can also present health threats to humans!
+As we mentioned before, fleas are carriers of parasitic tapeworms which can infect humans, especially young children.
 They can also spread diseases such as tularemia, and murine typhus.
 Flea bites, feces, and saliva can also cause allergic reactions in both humans and pets.

 The professionals at Aiken Pest Control are the best in the business when it comes to flea control!
 At Aiken, we know how hard it is to see the fleas that are plaguing the people and pets in our households and that treating them alone is nearly impossible, which is why we are here to help!
 Our professional flea control services can help solve flea problems both safely and effectively and help prevent future infestations as well.
 Check out our customized, comprehensive, customer-guaranteed residential pest control services and give us a call for more information about how we can get rid of your flea problems for good!